 First things first: why do you even need references?

 For one: it gives your information more substance and credibility.
 Let's say you're writing a self-help book that teaches meditation as a technique to reduce stress.
-When you then claim that meditation can help with reducing stress, you should cite a source (or sources) that back up this claim.
+When you claim that meditation can help reduce stress, you should cite a source (or sources) to back up this claim.
 Yes, even though most of us have heard about studies that showed this.

 Readers may also wish to read more about the subject.
 When you cite your sources, they can have a look at them and read more deeply about something that interests them.